 October 25, 2016

-Chocolate Black Bean Cupcakes to Satisfy Your Sweet Tooth
+Heart-Healthy Chocolate Black Bean Cupcakes

-Delicious Chocolate Black Bean Cupcakes Recipe
+Chef Norbert’s Heart-Healthy and Delicious Black Bean Chocolate Cupcakes

-I’ve been baking black bean cupcakes for the last 10 years and every time people eat one I get that “Ahhhh” no way look.
+I’ve been baking black bean cupcakes for the last 10 years and every time people eat one, I get that “Ahhhh” no way look.

-My first reaction when I was asked to try this recipe was most likely was the same as yours; a black bean chocolate cupcake must be gross.
+My first reaction when I was asked to try this recipe was most likely was the same as yours: a black bean chocolate cupcake must be gross.

-However, as the saying goes you should never judge a book by its cover.
+However, as the saying goes, you should never judge a book by its cover.

 They are awesome!
-These cupcakes are light, moist, and a definite crowd pleaser.
+These cupcakes are light, moist, and a definite crowd-pleaser.
 The only recommendation I have is that you find the best Cocoa powder possible.
-I use Belgian callebaut 100% cocoa powder, what a difference in quality and flavor.
+I use Belgian Callebaut 100% cocoa powder – what a difference in quality and flavor!

 Beans are exceptional for vegetarians, vegans and other individuals needing more protein in their diet.